 I had myself attended to & treated her on multiple occasions and could palpate the agony and frustration on the face of the elderly, frail husband.
 Children had settled abroad leaving the elderly couple to fend for themselves, grappling with struggle every single day.

-Citing her chronic pain management, the husband had many times requested me for a prescription of inject-able sedatives, which I always turned down, and told him that she will need to be under monitoring in the hospital if administered the same (overdose of sedatives can cause respiratory depression, circulatory collapse and death).
-Such prescriptions are always given by a registered medical practitioner with their stamp and registration number and are not over the counter medications).
+Citing her chronic pain and difficulty sleeping, the husband had many times requested me for a prescription of inject-able sedatives, which I always turned down, and told him that she will need to be under monitoring in the hospital if administered the same (overdose of sedatives can cause respiratory depression, circulatory collapse and death.
+Also, such prescriptions are always given by a registered medical practitioner with their stamp and registration number and are not over the counter medications).

 It so happened that on one of night duties, the husband came to my Emergency department, alone, and was attended to by a young, freshly passed MBBS graduate doctor, who was unaware of the background history of his patient, and the possible complications of such drugs.
 The senior doctor with her on duty had gone to shift a patient to the ICU, and got busy there after the patient crashed in the ICU and needed resuscitation.

 Sensing an opportunity, the old husband started crying and begging the young doctor for the prescription of the injectable sedative, saying his wife could not sleep due to the pain.
 Initially she refused, but subsequently gave in to her emotions seeing an elderly man crying like that.
 Call it immaturity, or lack of experience & far farsightedness, she wrote him the prescription for a vial of the sedative.

 Within 2 hours, the patient was brought dead to my Emergency!
 And one need not be a doctor to guess the probable cause of death.